64/WAKU2-NETWORK

 Message Attributes

-• The mandatory payload attribute MUST contain the message data payload as crafted by the application.
+attribute MUST contain the message data payload as crafted by the application. - The mandatory

-• The mandatory content_topic attribute MUST specify a string identifier that can be used for content-based filtering.
+attribute MUST specify a string identifier that can be used for content-based filtering.
 This is also crafted by the application.
-See Autosharding for more on the content topic format.
+See Autosharding for more on the content topic format. - The optional

-• The optional meta attribute MAY be omitted.
-If present, will form part of the message uniqueness vector described in 14/WAKU2-MESSAGE.
+attribute MAY be omitted.
+If present, will form part of the message uniqueness vector described in 14/WAKU2-MESSAGE. - The optional

-• The mandatory timestamp attribute MUST contain the Unix epoch time at which the message was generated by the application.
+attribute MUST contain the Unix epoch time at which the message was generated by the application.
 The value MUST be in nanoseconds.
-It MAY contain a fudge factor of up to 1 seconds in either direction to improve resistance to timing attacks.
+It MAY contain a fudge factor of up to 1 seconds in either direction to improve resistance to timing attacks. - The optional

-• The optional ephemeral attribute MUST be set to true if the message should not be persisted by the Waku Network.
+, if the message should not be persisted by the Waku Network. - The optional

 Message Size